-Federal Member for Mayo Rebekha Sharkie has secured $20,000 to protect and boost the population of the endangered Western Pygmy Possum in Mayo.
+Photograph: Federal Member for Mayo Rebekha Sharkie has secured $20,000 to protect and boost the population of the endangered Western Pygmy Possum in Mayo.
 Pictured courtesy Adelaide and Mount Lofty Natural Resource Management Board.

 The funding is being provided through the Federal Government's Environment Restoration Fund thanks to the advocacy of the Centre Alliance MP and her colleagues Senators Stirling Griff and Rex Patrick.

 The funding will enable Conservation Volunteers Australia to partner with the Adelaide and Mount Lofty Natural Resource Management Board to roll-out a community Citizen Science Project on the Fleurieu Peninsula.